Showing posts with label everyday life. Show all posts

 Men: Ever Read About Tampons?

 This really isn't much of a discussion.
-It is a spontaneous thought/thing that I thought just might prove helpful to my species, i.e. the lesser-informed men.
-My default browser is set to Firefox and every time I open it, the organic feed provides me some interesting articles.
+It is a spontaneous thought/thing that I thought just might prove helpful to my species, i.e., the lesser-informed men.
+My default browser is set to Firefox, and every time I open it, the organic feed provides me with some interesting articles.
 These are content pieces without the usual spicy, Instagram-trending refuse that is fed to our smartphones every day.
 These are slightly better, more likely to be researched type of content pieces that pour in via the Pocket application that Firefox offers.
 Today, the same thing happened, and among the first set of recommendations was this article:

 The Pandemic Fear was Inside our Home [when someone tests positive]